nashira/blink/README.md

 Server scripts and Android app to control a Wink hub on a local network

+**News**
+* Supports adding and removing devices.
+* Uses the built in "Groups" functionality of the new .47 firmware, groups of lights respond all at once, instead of one at a time.
+Current master is incompatible with older firmware.

 ![Devices](/../screenshots/screenshots/devices.png?raw=true "Devices")
 ![Devices](/../screenshots/screenshots/groups.png?raw=true "Groups")
 ![Devices](/../screenshots/screenshots/scenes_collapsed.png?raw=true "Scenes Collapsed")